revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

+> - A compile time error.
->A compile time error is caused because the anonymous inner class doesn't Implement all the methods of the interface Shape.
+> - It is caused because the anonymous inner class doesn't Implement all the methods of the interface Shape.
 The method `circuference` is not implemented.

 </details>